losisin/helm-values-schema-json/README.md

 $ helm schema
 ```

-This will read `values.yaml`, set draft version to `2020-12` and save outpout to `values.schema.json`.
+This will read `values.yaml`, set draft version to `2020-12` and save output to `values.schema.json`.

 #### Extended